 Do I Need to Replace a Water Heater?

 If you’re asking that question, the answer is probably yes, and it’s especially true if you don’t know how old the water heater is in your home.
-The conventional water heater with tank, which is the most common type in the United States, has an average life span of 8 to 12 years.
+The conventional water heater with a tank, which is the most common type in the United States, has an average life span of 8 to 12 years.

 As a water heater ages, it loses efficiency, so replacing an older model can be a wise choice.
 Water heaters wear out with normal use, but you can slow down the aging process.
 Here are the most common conditions to watch for.